Why This is the Best Manual Mower

 - The grass collector can be removed, handy if you want to leave the cuttings on the grass.

-- The reviews on Amazon were generally excellent, and it had a higher rating than any other cylinder mower.
+- The reviews online were generally excellent, and it had a higher rating than any other cylinder mower.

 - The BBC’s Gardeners’ World website rated this as the best cylinder mower in 2020.